Free

 For realistic film emulation, subtle settings usually work best.
 Stronger settings are useful for stylized music videos, fashion work, dream sequences, and cinematic visual effects.

 Yes.
 Halation and film grain complement each other and are often used together in film emulation workflows.
 Grain adds texture and organic imperfections, while halation creates the characteristic glow around bright highlights.
-For an even more authentic analog look, combine them with film vintage color grading.
+For an even more authentic analog look, combine them with film vintage or classic film color grading.

 Many filmmakers use halation to make digital footage feel more organic and film-like by recreating highlight characteristics that digital cameras do not naturally produce.